USS The Sullivans (DDG-68): 1990s

 On 8 December, the destroyer joined the aircraft carrier Enterprise off Georgia for a week of underway training.
-While providing plane guard services on 11 December, a T-45 Goshawk trainer splashed following take-off.
+While providing plane guard services on 11 December, a T-45 Goshawk trainer aircraft crashed following take-off.
 The Sullivans made a high-speed dash to the site.
 While the carrier's rescue helicopter safely rescued the pilot, boats launched by The Sullivans picked up considerable pieces of wreckage which were helpful in determining the cause of the crash.
 The crew also completed helicopter deck landing qualifications before returning to port for the holidays on 12 December.

 In January 1998, the crew of The Sullivans began a series of exercises designed "to build the capability for long-term self-sustained training onboard."
 They included engineering, combat, seamanship, and battle scenario training exercises.
 These local operations lasted until 18 May when the warship got underway for New York City and the annual "Fleet Week" celebrations.

 Following a week-long port visit, The Sullivans got underway on 26 May for Halifax, Nova Scotia, to conduct training workups for the upcoming Exercise "Unified Spirit '98."
 During the exercise she joined an amphibious task force formed around USS Nassau, two Amphibious transport docks (LPDs), and two dock landing ships (LSDs).
 The warship screened the "gator" ships during an exercise focusing on multi-national peace enforcement operations.
 Ships from Canada, Great Britain, Germany, France, Norway, Denmark, Belgium, and Portugal also participated in the exercise.
 After this exercise, the ship visited Boston, Massachusetts, and then sailed with relatives and family for Mayport, arriving on 1 July.

-After a summer of conducting midshipmen training off the Florida coast, CDR Roncolato was relieved by CDR E. Scott Hebner, USN, in a change of command ceremony on 4 September 1998.
+After a summer of conducting midshipmen training off the Florida coast, Commander Roncolato was relieved by Commander E. Scott Hebner, USN, in a change of command ceremony on 4 September 1998.
 The Sullivans was then assigned to Destroyer Squadron 24, a component of the John F. Kennedy Battle Group.
 In 1999 the ship participated in various training exercises to prepare for her maiden deployment in October to the Mediterranean Sea.

 2000s

 Later in 2000 she continued into the Arabian Sea, participating in exercises and boarding operations until late March.
-On 9 February 2000, CDR Daniel Paul Keller USN relieved CDR Heber in a change of command ceremony held at sea on station in the Persian Gulf.
+On 9 February 2000, Commander Daniel Paul Keller USN relieved Commander Heber in a change of command ceremony held at sea on station in the Persian Gulf.

 After port visits in the Persian Gulf, The Sullivans returned through the Mediterranean Sea to her homeport in April 2000, successfully completing her first six-month deployment.
 After participating in BEACHFEST at Port Canaveral, Florida, The Sullivans underwent a major maintenance overhaul to prepare for future operations.